esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/WorkDevice.png" alt="alt text" style="max-width:200px;"/>

-Once the Esper agent has successfully downloaded and started, provisioning will start and you’ll see this screen.
+Once the Esper agent has successfully downloaded and started, provisioning will start and a screen will display saying, 'Preparing Your Device, Step One of Three,' underneath an image of a woman standing at a chalkboard, which reads, 'Starting Provisioning, this may take a while.'

 <img src="./assets/NewConsole/StartingProvisioning.png" alt="alt text" style="max-width:200px;"/>